Linda's story is now a film

 My early career as an artist encouraged me to look closely at the finer details of disability.
 I noticed two things.
 Firstly I noticed the unusual shape of the chests of disabled children, which was obvious in some but more subtle in others.
 The second was that it was often possible to hear disabled children breathing in a laboured or irregular pattern.

 Perhaps, what I could identify was just the tip of the iceberg?
 Perhaps in fact if I could find a means to investigate more closely I would find that all children with neurological disabilities might breathe abnormally?
+If this was so, while their breathing might be enough to keep them alive, it might not be adequate enough to restore lost abilities.

 Researching the role of breathing

-As I researched further into breathing and child development I was able to show that there were sound reasons why all children with neurological problems from CP to ASD would also have abnormal breathing and how abnormal breathing could slow or stop the recovery potential of disabled children.
+As I researched further into breathing and child development I was able to show that there were sound reasons why all children with neurological problems from CP to ASD would also have abnormal breathing and how abnormal breathing could slow or stop the restorative potential of disabled children.

 All of these were typical issues in disabled children.
 This indicated that some of the problems that disabled children experienced could be connected to their abnormal breathing.